-Capital budgeting (investment decision) as, "Capital budgeting is long term planning for making and financing proposed capital outlays." ----- Charles T.Horngreen "Capital budgeting consists in planning development of available capital for the purpose of maximizing the long term profitability of the concern" - Lynch "Capital budgeting is concerned with the allocation of the firm source financial resources among the available opportunities.
+Capital budgeting (investment decision) as, "Capital budgeting is long term planning for making and financing proposed capital outlays." ----- Charles T.Horngreen maximizing the long term profitability of the concern" - Lynch among the available opportunities.
 The consideration of investment opportunities involves the comparison of the expected future streams of earnings from a project with the immediate and subsequent streams of earning from a project, with the immediate and subsequent streams of expenditure". ---- G.C.
 Philippatos